Nasal Polyps

 If drug treatment doesn't shrink or eliminate nasal polyps, endoscopic surgery is recommended to remove polyps and to correct problems with the sinuses that make them prone to inflammation and polyp development.

-functional endoscopic surgery (FESS) the surgeon inserts a small tube with a magnifying lens or tiny camera (endoscope) into the nostrils and guides it into the sinus cavities.
+In functional endoscopic surgery (FESS) the surgeon inserts a small tube with a magnifying lens or tiny camera (endoscope) into the nostrils and guides it into the sinus cavities.

 After surgery, the use of a saltwater (saline) rinse to promote healing is recommended as well as medication such as a corticosteroid nasal spray to help prevent the recurrence of nasal polyps.